Return to Library Home Page

 Foliage/Texture: Complex bipinnate compund leaves to 5-inches long with a feathery appearance.
 Compound leaves have sometimes two, but usually four pinna.
 Each pinna generally has 14 to 30 pairs of dark green, short, and closely spaced leaflets, 1/3- to 1/2-inch long.
 Early spring foliage is pubescent.
 Leaves stipules possess variable spines in pairs that can grow up to 3-inches long (though generally they are shorter); medium fine texture.

-Flowers & Fruits: Flowers are a white or pale yellow catkin, 2-inches long, bloom in May and are relatively inconspicuous because of color and canopy position; fruit a slender, mottled, brown pod, 3- to 9-inches long and 1/2- to 1/4-inch wide, edible.
+Flowers & Fruits: Flowers are pale yellow brown catkin, 2-inches long, bloom in May and are relatively inconspicuous because of color and canopy position; fruit a slender, mottled, brown pod, 3- to 9-inches long and 1/2- to 1/4-inch wide, edible.

 Seasonal Color: None